Shotgun surgery

 A shotgun surgery can also be when a change to a "Class A" causes several minor changes to other classes in a software system.

-Shotgun surgery is an anti-pattern in software development which occurs when a developer adds features to an application codebase which span a multiplicity of implementors or implementations in a single change.
+In software development, shotgun surgery is an anti-pattern which occurs when a developer adds features to an application codebase spanning a multiplicity of implementors or implementations in a single change.
 This is common practice in many programming scenarios, as a great amount of programming effort is usually expended on adding new features to increase the value of programming assets.
 As a consequence, these new features may require adding code in several places simultaneously where the code itself looks very similar and may only have slight variations.
 Owing to the fast-paced nature of commercial software development, there may not be sufficient time to remodel (or refactor) a system to support the new features trivially.
 As a consequence, the practice of copy-and-paste programming is prevalent; the code is written in a single place then simply copied to all other places where that implementation is required (with any required changes applied in-place).

 This practice is generally frowned on by the refactoring community as a direct violation of the abstraction principle, also known as the Once and Only Once rule –ultimately any change to the new functionality may require widespread changes.
 Further, any potential software bug in this new feature will be replicated many-fold and can make bug fixing particularly difficult and tedious.
 Even in the absence of copied code, the implementations are guaranteed to be very similar and just as prone to requirements change or bug fixing.
 This form of software development tends to favour short-term improvement (in the form of additional features) at the cost of long-term maintainability and stability.